vidhya2205/Genomic-Data-Science-Specialization-Coursera/Course_summary.md

-#Course Summary
+# Course Summary
-This is summary of the key learnings noted based on the course [“Command Line Tools for Genomic Data Science”]{https://www.coursera.org/learn/genomic-tools?msockid=263c03b77fe161fb36cf104d7e47606b)
+This is summary of the key learnings noted based on the course [“Command Line Tools for Genomic Data Science”](https://www.coursera.org/learn/genomic-tools?msockid=263c03b77fe161fb36cf104d7e47606b)
-##**Week 1:**
+## **Week 1:**
 List of commands:
 1. Basic commands
 Just line in every operating system we can communicate with the Unix OS using command line tools in the terminal-